alttch/eva3/doc/sfa/sfa.rst

 etc/sfa_apikeys.ini API keys file
 ---------------------------------

-API access keys are stored into etc/sfa_apikeys.ini file.
-At least one full access key named masterkey should be present for proper functioning.
-Important: with master key and API anyone can receive the full access to the system similar to root user or the user UC is run under), that is why it is recommended to use this key only in supervisory networks or even restrict its use to local host only.
+API access keys are stored into *etc/sfa_apikeys.ini* file.
+At least one full access key named **masterkey** should be present for proper functioning.
+Important: with master key and API anyone can receive the full access to the system similar to root user (or the user SFA is run under), that is why it is recommended to use this key only in supervisory networks or even restrict its use to local host only.

 .. literalinclude:: ../../etc/sfa_apikeys.ini-dist
     :language: ini